 After what seemed like a lifetime, Hudspeth had finally saved up enough to purchase his prize.
-At the age of 30, Hudspeth bought his first 35 millimeter camera and hit Ross Barnett Reservoir, one of his fawildlife.
+At the age of 30, Hudspeth bought his first 35 millimeter camera and hit Ross Barnett Reservoir, one of his favorite locations to view and photograph wildlife.
 Assured that he would soon be on the cover of Ducks Unlimited or Field and Stream, Hudspeth hit the lake, but he soon found out that it might be a little harder than he thought to fulfill his dream.
-Usrolls of what he believed to be good quality nature shots, but that was not exactly what he found when he received his prints.
+Using his zoom lens, Hudspeth took several rolls of what he believed to be good quality nature shots, but that was not exactly what he found when he received his prints.
 The ducks looked like little specks on the landscape.
 Frustrated but determined, Hudspeth stayed at it for a few more years, but he finally threw in the towel.